szabgab/perlmaven.com/sites/en/pages/open-to-read-and-write.md

 However, sometimes you need to make this operation "atomic", that is, you need to make sure no other process will change the file while your are changing it.

-OK, so just to clarify, you probably <b>never</b> want other process to modify the file while you do it, but in most cases you don't have to worry about that as no other processes are dealing with the file.
+OK, so just to clarify, you probably **never** want other process to modify the file while you do it, but in most cases you don't have to worry about that as no other processes are dealing with the file.